TeamMacLean/mutations_hts_noref/003_transcriptome_arrange/wheat_data/Readme.md

 transrate provides a selected sequences with good read evidence as good quality contigs. good quality selected trinity assemblies were selected for downstream analysis

-these selected trinity contigs were used to generate homeologus gene sequences using [homeosplitter software](http://bmcbioinformatics.biomedcentral.com/articles/10.1186/1471-2105-14-S15-S15)
+These selected trinity contigs were used to generate homeologus gene sequences using [homeosplitter software](http://bmcbioinformatics.biomedcentral.com/articles/10.1186/1471-2105-14-S15-S15)

-it take alr file derived form bam and an indexed fasta file as inputs to
+It takes alr file derived form bam and an indexed fasta file as inputs to generate homelogus gene calls

-reads used for assembly were aligned to the trinity selected contigs and the bam file is converted to alr using [bam2alr software](http://kimura.univ-montp2.fr/calcul_isem.wp/isem-softwares/logiciels/)
+Reads used for assembly were aligned to the trinity selected contigs and the bam file is converted to alr using [bam2alr software](http://kimura.univ-montp2.fr/calcul_isem.wp/isem-softwares/logiciels/)

+cd-hit-est software was used to reduce the redundancy

 ```